yenrab/AALang-Gab-Development/README.md

 - **Quality Assurance**: Built-in checks for logic errors, edge cases, and AALang compliance
 - **Decision Tracking**: All decisions are logged for review and rollback
 - **Persona-Based Design**: Multiple personas provide diverse perspectives
-- **MCP Ready**: Generated products work seamlessly with Model Context Protocol
+- **MCP & A2A Ready**: Generated products work seamlessly with Model Context Protocol and support Agent-to-Agent communication for distributed execution
 - **Flexible**: Build games, tools, agents, protocols, and more

 ## License